ooni/spec/probe/README.md

 ### Closing report and beyond

 Finally, the engine tells the collector to close the report (again interaction 3).
-This means the report will not accept further measurements using the previously communicated report ID.
+This means that the report will not accept further measurements using the previously communicated report ID.
 This will also trigger the automatic archiving and processing of the measurements.
 These actions are performed by the [OONI pipeline]( https://github.com/ooni/pipeline).
-Data are accessible through the [OONI API](https://github.com/ooni/api) and browseable using the [OONI explorer](https://github.com/ooni/explorer).
+Data is accessible through the [OONI API](https://github.com/ooni/api) and browseable using [OONI explorer](https://github.com/ooni/explorer).
 The [OONI sysadmin]( https://github.com/ooni/sysadmin) repository contains the rules that we use to deploy and provision all the servers we control.